-Endometrial cancer originates in the lining of the uterus.
-Since the development and spread of endometrial cancer largely depends on the presence of estrogen in the body, hormone therapy is normally given after surgery to reduce the possibility of recurrent cancer in the future.
+Endometrial cancer arises in the uterine mucosa.
+Since the development and spread of endometrial cancer largely depends on the presence of estrogen in the body, hormone therapy is usually prescribed after surgery to reduce the likelihood of future cancer recurrence.

-According to MedlinePlus, age is a risk factor for the development of endometrial cancer.
-Most cases of the disease affect women who are between the ages of 60 and 70, with cases affecting someone younger than 40 being extremely rare.
-Symptoms include abnormal or excessively heavy bleeding, pain in the lower abdomen, or whitish discharge from the vagina that occurs after menopause.
+Age is a risk factor for endometrial cancer, according to MedlinePlus.
+In most cases, the disease affects women between the ages of 60 and 70, with cases affecting people under the age of 40 being extremely rare.
+Symptoms include abnormal or excessive bleeding, lower abdominal pain, or whitish vaginal discharge that occurs after menopause.

 Endometrial cancer treatment

-When the tumor is caught in time, surgery is an effective method of treatment, removing all ovaries.
-In other cases, chemotherapy or radiation are both effective alternative measures, consisting of the demand for drugs or high levels of targeted radiation used to destroy cancer cells.
+When a tumor is caught in time, an effective treatment is surgery, in which all of the ovaries are removed.
+In other cases, chemotherapy or radiation, consisting of drugs or high levels of directional radiation used to destroy cancer cells, are effective alternatives.

-According to the American Cancer Society, the goal of hormone therapy in endometrial cancer treatment is to reduce the body’s level of estrogen to reduce the chances that cancer will retrain in the future, or slow the spread of cancer cells existing until they can be effectively addressed through other methods of treatment.
+According to the American Cancer Society, the goal of hormone therapy in treating endometrial cancer is to lower estrogen levels in the body to reduce the likelihood of future cancer recurrence, or to slow the spread of cancer cells that exist until they can be effectively treated with other treatments.

-According to the ACS, the main drugs used in hormone therapy are progestogens.
-These drugs work to reduce circulating levels of estrogen in the body, slowing the development of cancer cells.
-Another commonly used drug is tamoxifen, which is a drug often used to fight breast cancer, although it can also work to prevent estrogen from stimulating the growth of cancer cells.
-A third alternative prescription are drugs called gonadotropin-releasing hormone agonists, which force the ovaries to produce less estrogen.
-Side effects of these medications include menopausal symptoms such as hot flashes including, weight gain, vaginal dryness and possibly decreased bone density.
+According to the ACS, the main drugs used in hormone therapy are progestagens.
+These medications reduce circulating levels of estrogen in the body, slowing the development of cancer cells.
+Another commonly used drug is tamoxifen, which is often used to fight breast cancer, although it can also work to prevent estrogen from stimulating cancer cell growth.
+A third alternative prescription is drugs called gonadotropin-releasing hormone agonists, which cause the ovaries to produce less estrogen.
+Side effects of these medications include menopausal symptoms such as hot flashes, weight gain, vaginal dryness, and possibly decreased bone density.

-In addition to prescribing medications to change the body’s hormonal balance, it may be necessary to take other more drastic measures.
-According to the ACS, additional options for the fight against endometrial cancer with hormone therapy include either removing the ovaries surgically or using radiotherapy aimed at making the ovaries disabled by removing the body’s main source of estrogen production. p>
+In addition to prescribing medications to change the hormonal balance of the body, other, more radical measures may be necessary.
+According to the ACS, additional options for fighting endometrial cancer with hormone therapy include either surgical removal of the ovaries or radiotherapy aimed at incapacitating the ovaries by removing the body’s main source of estrogen production. p>

-New classes of drugs are being studied all the time for their potential benefit in hormone therapy for endometrial cancer.
-According to the ACS, a class of drugs with a potential is called aromatase inhibitors.
-These drugs act to prevent the conversion of other substances to estrogens, further reducing the natural levels of the body.
-Side effects include muscle aches and hot flashes.
+New classes of drugs are constantly being studied for their potential usefulness in hormone therapy for endometrial cancer.
+According to the ACS, a class of drugs with potential is called aromatase inhibitors.
+These drugs act to prevent the conversion of other substances to estrogens, which further reduces the natural level of estrogen in the body.
+Side effects include muscle pain and hot flashes.